AdelekAwonuga/ecommerce/README.md

 # E-Commerce Platform and Web Application; the entry point for Visually Impaired Users
-...using MERN Technology

-An online e-commerce application with seller accounts, product search and suggestions, shopping cart, order management, payment processing with Stripe for the visually impaired people - developed using React, Node, Express and MongoDB.
+An e-commerce application with seller accounts, product search and suggestions, shopping cart, order management, for the visually impaired people - developed using React, Node, Express and MongoDB.